hmakelin/gisnav/docs/pages/setup.rst

 ___________________________________________________
 If you already have a third party high-resolution aerial or satellite imagery endpoint available, you only need to proxy it through a WMS service.
-Follow the `gisnav-docker README.md <https://github.com/hmakelin/gisnav-docker>`_ to set up a WNS MapProxy using the provided Docker image.
+Follow the `gisnav-docker README.md <https://github.com/hmakelin/gisnav-docker>`_ to set up a WMS MapProxy using the provided Docker image.

 .. note::
     Commercial web-based map services are often